Participate in Yoga competitions 2020 and win prizes

 High Commission of India, Dar-es-Salaam

 Prepare a three-minute video showing your active yoga workout with a short voice message.
 Video should be in horizontal or landscape mode.
 Then, upload it to your Facebook or Twitter.
-Tag Ministry of Ayushfacebook account https://www.facebook.com/moayush and SVCC, Dar es Salaamhttps://www.facebook.com/Swami-Vivekananda-Cultural-Centre-Dar-es-Salaam-582559985117910/ to that video.
+Tag Ayush facebook account https://www.facebook.com/moayush and SVCC, Dar es Salaam https://www.facebook.com/Swami-Vivekananda-Cultural-Centre-Dar-es-Salaam-582559985117910/ to that video.
 Mention following hashtags:#MylifeMyYogaTanzania and hashtag category; For example: #FemaleAdult.

 Win a special prize or cash.